exercism/cpp/concepts/basics/introduction.md

 Whitespace is used for formatting source code and includes spaces, tabs, or newlines.
 As the compiler ignores unnecessary whitespace, you can use it to structure your code.
-Smart use of whitespace can thus the readability of your code.
+Smart use of whitespace can improve the readability of your code.
-There are different formatting standards, but it is not enforced by the compiler.
+There are different formatting standards, but these are all conventional and not enforced by the compiler.

 ```cpp
 // Formatting makes it easier to find bugs